jorgef/fsharpreactivepatterns/docs/content/message-routing.md

 ##Recipient List

-This pattern sends messages to multiple recipient actors on each received message.
+This pattern routes messages to a list of recipient actors based on their content.

 ```fsharp
 let mountaineeringSuppliesOrderProcessor (mailbox: Actor<_>) =